Magician (fantasy): Enchanter

-Enchanters typically practice a type of imbued magic that produces no permanent effects on objects or people and are temporary, or of an indefinite duration, or which may require some item or act, to nullify or reverse.
+Enchanters and enchantresses typically practice a type of imbued magic that produces temporary effects on people but that may linger on objects.
 For example, this could include enchanting a weapon or tool to be more (or less) effective, enchanting a person or object to have a changed shape or appearance, creating illusions intended to deceive the observer, compelling a person to perform an action they might not normally do, or attempting to charm or seduce someone.
-For instance, the Lady of the Green Kirtle in C. S. Lewis's The Silver Chair can transform herself into a large green serpent.
+For instance, the Lady of the Green Kirtle in C. S. Lewis's The Silver Chair is an enchantress who can transform herself into a large green serpent.
 She also enchants Rilian, compelling him to forget his father and Narnia.
 And when that enchantment is broken, she attempts further enchantments with a sweet-smelling smoke and a thrumming musical instrument to attempt to baffle him and his rescuers into forgetting them again.

+Sorcerer

 The term sorcerer has moved from meaning a fortune-teller, or "one who alters fate", to meaning a practitioner of magic who can alter reality.
+A female version of a sorcerer is a sorceress.
 They are also sometimes shown as able to conjure supernatural beings or spirits, or to "animate" inanimate objects, such as in The Sorcerer's Apprentice.
 Due to this perception of their powers, this character may be depicted as feared, or even seen as evil.
 Villainous sorcerers were so crucial to pulp fantasy that the genre in which they appeared was dubbed "sword and sorcery", where typically the hero (or anti-hero) would be the sword-wielder, thus leaving the sorcery for his opponent.

+Witch

-Witch (an—often female—practitioner of witchcraft) and wicked (an adjective meaning "bad, evil, false") are both derivative terms from the word, wicca (an Old English word with varied meanings, including soothsayer, astrologer, herbalist, poisoner, seductress, or devotee of supernatural beings or spirits).
+Witch (an often female practitioner of witchcraft) and wicked (an adjective meaning "bad, evil, false") are both derivative terms from the word, wicca (an Old English word with varied meanings, including soothsayer, astrologer, herbalist, poisoner, seductress, or devotee of supernatural beings or spirits).
 L. Frank Baum combined these terms in naming the Wicked Witch of the West, and other witches in the Land of Oz.
 Baum named Glinda the "Good Witch of the South" in The Wonderful Wizard of Oz.
 In The Marvelous Land of Oz, he dubbed her "Glinda the Good," and from that point forward and in subsequent books, Baum referred to her as a sorceress rather than a witch to avoid the term that was more regarded as evil.
-In modern fiction, a witch may be depicted more neutrally, such as the female witches (comparable to the male wizards) in the Harry Potter series of books by J. K. Rowling.
+While the term “Cunning Folk” is historically how magicians fitting the “good witch” archetype are addressed, modern fiction uses the term “witch” for malevolent, benevolent, and neutral characters alike.
+This is most notable in literature such as the Harry Potter book series by J. K. Rowling, where “witch” is used as the feminine form of “wizard”.
+Outside of Harry Potter, the term warlock is often used to denote a male practitioner of witchcraft.